flipsasser/bodega/README.md

 ## Configuration

 Bodega configuration happens inside of `config/initializers/bodega.rb`.
 This file is created when you run the installation generator.

-Bodega configuration happens in a block like you're used to:
+Configuration is done via a block, like you're used to:

 ```ruby
 Bodega.config do